-The School System is in the third (3rd) year of authorizing the SPLOST V taxes and related projects.
+The School System is in the fifth (5th) year of authorizing the SPLOST V taxes and related projects, and the first (1st) year of authorizing the SPLOST VI taxes and related projects.
 The School System works under the direction of the School Board (the "Board") and its superintendent, and the projects selected for SPLOST funding are chosen by the Board.

-The Atlanta Independent School System had two (2) SPLOST programs (Fulton and DeKalb) during the period covered by this audit report from July 1, 2020 to June 30, 2021.
+The Atlanta Independent School System had two (2) SPLOST programs (Fulton and DeKalb) during the period covered by this audit report from July 1, 2022 to June 30, 2023.
 The SPLOST programs were as follows: